ozgurgulerx/ai-search-raptor/README.md

-# AI Search RAPTOR 🌲🔍
+#RAPTOR on Azure AI Search 🌲🔍

 RAPTOR is a successful RAG pattern that tries to mitigate the fragmentation problem in RAG.
 This is when you have a very large document corpus, which causes RAG performance challanges when a flat vector index is used.